pantheon-systems/documentation/source/content/guides/drupal-9-migration/04-integrated-composer-convert-custom.md

 ### Custom Modules and Themes

-For custom modules and themes, the process is the same as in [Upgrade to Drupal 9](/guides/drupal-9-migration/upgrade-to-d9).
+For custom modules and themes, the process is the same as the [Custom Code](/guides/drupal-9-unhosted/contrib-custom#custom-code) section.

 Modules: